-The FVRD manages dog licensing for Abbotsford, Chilliwack, Mission, Kent and Harrison Hot Springs.
+The FVRD manages dog licensing for Abbotsford, Chilliwack, Harrison Hot Springs, Kent, and Mission.

-All dogs six months or older must have a current licence.
+All dogs four months or older must have a current licence.
 The fine for owning an unlicensed dog is $200.

-Existing licence holders will receive a Renewal Invoice by the end of December, which provides payment instructions.
-To avoid a 25% late fee, please pay by February 16.
+- Existing licence holders will receive a renewal invoice by the end of November with payment instructions.

 * The two primary sources of municipal funding for animal control are property taxes and dog licence fees.
 Each municipality determines its own funding formula, which it provides to the FVRD.